-It’s a fairly short game given that it can be beaten in just around six hours.
-There are puzzles and fighting elements within it, but for the most part, Hellblade primarily focuses on narrative, and having the player travel from place to place to learn more about the story and characters.
+It’s a fairly short game given that it can be beaten in around six hours.
+There are puzzles and fighting elements, but for the most part, Hellblade primarily focuses on narrative, and having the player travel from place to place to learn more about the story and characters.
 Upon Hellblade’s release, it was met with immense applause by both fans and critics.
 The game has gone on to win numerous awards, specifically in the achievements of its storytelling.

 But what is so grandiose of Hellblade: Senua’s Sacrifice’s story?
 What about it has grabbed hold of the attention of critics and fans everywhere, and captivated them so deeply?
 The answer is in what the characters, story, and game mechanics all represent.
 At the heart of this game is a tale about a person suffering from psychosis, and their journey in facing the horrors of the disorder and stigma surrounding it.

 Telling this sort of journey was the intention of the Ninja Theory team, and to make sure they appropriately handled the treatment of psychosis in the game, they brought on doctors to speak to them about what the disorder involves.
 For those who may not be aware of psychosis, WebMD states it as: